 WINTER WEATHER ISSUES

-As we enter the month of December, I thought I should take time to look at issues related to winter weather and our decision-making processes.
+I thought I should take time to look at issues related to winter weather and our decision-making processes.
 I know that I review this information each year, but I do think it is important to share information about how we deal with winter weather issues.
-It is easy—especially with the nice conditions we have had over the last few years—to lose track of the processes and elements involved in winter weather decisions.
+It is easy to lose track of the processes and elements involved in winter weather decisions.

 I will cover school closing issues over the next two weeks.
 In this week’s column, I would like to review some of the background and overall issues related to weather.
 Next week, I will cover some of the specific issues or questions that come across my desk regarding weather decisions.

-To be very honest about the issues involved, I must admit that weather-related decisions are some of the toughest school decisions we have to make.
+To be open and “transparent” about the issues involved, I must admit that weather-related decisions are some of the toughest school decisions we have to make.
 In almost every instance where weather decisions are required, the issue involves a projection of what will happen given the circumstances and conditions.
 Weather forecasters are asked to make projections all the time—but they don’t necessarily face the same implications if their projection is not accurate.

 While many other school decisions have relatively clear guidelines or standards to measure, weather doesn’t really offer clear-cut issues—most weather-related decisions come down to issues of judgment based on the best available information.